Stay-Hack06/feam-1-create-react-app-and-npm/exercises.md

 # Exercise 1
 1. Create a new React project called yourname-practice (make sure to add your own name).
 2. Look in the package.json file.
-What version of React are we using?
+What version of React are we using? "react": "^18.2.0",

 3. In App.jsx, delete everything in the return statement.
 Leave the parenthesis.